Coronavirus: The most common symptoms and 10 top tips

 Coronavirus is causing a lot of worry and there is some talk of a global pandemic, but (so far) the disease doesn’t appear to be much worse than the ordinary influenza outbreaks that hit Britain every winter.
 According to the British Medical Journal, there were a total of 3,454 ICU/HDU admissions of confirmed influenza in the UK from week 40 2017 to week 15 2018, these resulted in 372 deaths.

 Nothing is more important than protecting your health.
 We recommend that you stay up to date with official UK government announcements and take all the advised precautions against infection.
 Scientists in several countries are working hard to develop a vaccine against COVID -19 and some of the world’s finest minds are focused on dealing with the pandemic.
-DoktorABC will also keep you posted with any developments, and our online GPs are always available to answer any questions about your existing treatments and health issues.
+DoktorABC will also keep you posted with any developments, and our online Doctors are always available to answer any questions about your existing treatments and health issues.